QuickBooks Online for Government Contractors: Can You Stay DCAA Compliant Without an ERP?

 "The minimum is that whatever procedure or process you have follows the SF-1408.
 So it doesn't matter if you're using QuickBooks and Excel, or QuickBooks and a compliance layer, or Deltek — what matters is that the procedures match the form."

-There's no shame in starting with QBO + a compliance add-on and graduating to an ERP later as your business grows.
+There's no shame in starting with QuickBooks Online + a compliance add-on and graduating to an ERP later as your business grows.
 Many successful contractors follow exactly that path.

 The Practical Setup

-If you decide to keep QBO and add compliance tooling, the setup process is straightforward.
+If you decide to keep QuickBooks Online and add compliance tooling, the setup process is straightforward.
+For a step-by-step walkthrough — chart of accounts, timekeeping, labor distribution, and policies — see our accounting system setup guide for your first cost-type contract.

 Structure your chart of accounts for GovCon: separate accounts for direct costs, each indirect pool (Fringe, Overhead, G&A), and unallowable costs.
 Enable class tracking and create a class for each contract.

 Choose and connect your compliance tool.
-Most connect via OAuth in minutes and import your existing QBO data (accounts, employees, classes).
+Most connect via OAuth in minutes and import your existing QuickBooks Online data (accounts, employees, classes).

 Configure payroll frequency and default accounts.
 Your compliance tool needs to know your pay period structure and which accounts to use for journal entries.